Britain heralds end of 'cheap labour from Europe' with Brexit immigration system

 Students will be covered by the points-based system, the government said, while there will be separate initiatives for scientists, graduates, National Health Service workers and those in the agricultural sector.

-Editing by Stephen Addison/Guy Faulconbridge
+Editing by Guy Faulconbridge and Toby Chopra